pantrypoints/sp/content/en/research/montesquieu/spirit-of-the-laws/book-21/chapter-12.md

 At this time we have neither the same esteem for land-forces, nor the same contempt for those of the sea.

-In the former,> ‡ art is decreased; in the> § latter, it is augmented= now things are generally esteemed in proportion to the degree of ability requisite to discharge them.
+In the former,> ‡ art is decreased; in the> § latter, it is augmented: now things are generally esteemed in proportion to the degree of ability requisite to discharge them.

-## Chapter 14= The Genius of the Romans with Respect to Commerce
+## Chapter 14: The Genius of the Romans with Respect to Commerce

 THE Romans were never distinguished by a jealousy for trade.